 One common culprit behind poor sleep posture is sleeping on your stomach.
-These sleeping positions place strain on the lower back by twisting the spine or putting pressure on the hips and shoulders.
-Other factors like mattress firmness, body size, and specific medical conditions may all contribute to an individual’s experience with sleep-related back pain.
+These sleeping positions strain the lower back by twisting the spine or putting pressure on the hips and shoulders.
+Other factors like mattress firmness, body size, and specific medical conditions may contribute to an individual’s experience with sleep-related back pain.

 Best Sleeping Positions for Each Back Pain Type

 Chronic back pain can be debilitating and frustrating.
 Finding relief can be challenging, whether a lousy mattress causes your back pain, improper sleeping position, or something else.
 Here are the best sleeping positions for each type of back pain to help you find some relief.